Liverpool hopeful Gomez will play again this season & confirm no ligament damage | Goal.com

 Gini Wijnaldum is another potential option, while Andy Robertson could be moved to centre-back, with him having played in that position for Scotland in the past.

-Trent Alexander-Arnold added to the injury problems on Sunday, limping out of the Reds’ 1-1 draw at Manchester City with a calf pull.
+Trent Alexander-Arnold, meanwhile, added to the injury problems on Sunday, limping out of the Reds’ 1-1 draw at Manchester City with a calf pull.
 The 21-year-old is likely to be missing for up to four weeks.

-Gomez was training with England ahead of a friendly with the Republic of Ireland on Thursday night, followed by a Nations League double against Belgium and Iceland.

-"I can’t tell you how serious as he is yet to have scans," England manager Gareth Southgate told reporters of Gomez's injury on Wednesday evening.